pcafrica/advanced_programming_2023-2024/lectures/03/03-c++_classes.md

 # `friend` classes (1/2)

-A friend class is a class that is granted access to the private members of another class.
-This access allows the friend class to operate on the private members of the class it is friends with. friend classes are useful in scenarios where certain classes need special access for specific operations.
+A `friend` class is a class that is granted access to the private members of another class.
+This access allows the `friend` class to operate on the private members of the class it is friends with.

 ```cpp
 class Circle {